godak9/UFOs/README.md

     text-transform: lowercase;
 }
 ```
-This is block the user from being allowed to input any uppercase letters.
+This will block the user from being allowed to input any uppercase letters.

 2. Edit the input tags for each list item in the [HTML file](index.html).
 Adding the attribute style= "text-transform: lowercase" to each input tag will block the user from being allowed to input capital letters.
 The code with this attribute added will look like the following:
 ```